Chris Huhne: Education and upbringing

-Huhne was born in west London to businessman Peter Paul-Huhne and actress Ann Murray.
+Huhne was born in west London to businessman Peter Paul-Huhne and actress Ann Murray on 2 July 1954.
 He was educated at Westminster School.

-He attended Magdalen College, Oxford, where he was a Demy and editor of Isis.
+He attended Magdalen College, Oxford, where he was a Demy.
+While there, Huhne edited the student magazine Isis, served on the executive of the Oxford University Labour Club, and achieved a first-class degree in Philosophy, Politics and Economics (PPE).
+He was active in student politics, supporting the Labour Party.
 He also attended the Sorbonne, Paris.
-At Oxford, Huhne edited the student magazine Isis, served on the executive of the Oxford University Labour Club, and achieved a first-class degree in Philosophy, Politics and Economics (PPE).
-He was active in student politics, supporting the Labour Party.